dentarg/auth0-blog/_posts/2018-01-25-reactive-programming-in-python.markdown

 Reactive Programming is a programming paradigm oriented around data flows and the propagation of change.
 This means that, when a data flow is emitted by one component, the Reactive Programming library will automatically propagate those changes to other components until it reaches the final receiver.

-## What Does Reactive Programming Works?
+## How Does Reactive Programming Works?

 Let's take into consideration [ReactiveX](http://reactivex.io/), the most famous implementation of the Reactive Programming paradigm.
 ReactiveX is mainly based on two classes: the `Observable` and `Observer` classes.
 The `Observable` class is the source of data streams or events and the `Observer` class is the one that consumes (or reacts to) the emitted elements.